hiveot/hivekit/go/modules/services/certs/README.md

 # Certificate Management Service Module

-This module offers services for creating keys and certificates for use by clients and servers.
+This module offers services for creating keys and certificates for use by modules.

 ## Configuration